mark-joyce/Milestone1/README.md

 How the website looks and works on a desktop - the logo and the navigation tabs are centered with a container.
 The cards in the services section are side by side with each card bigger than the one to its left, which represents the difference of the plans with more services in the 'Medium' and 'Large' plans.
 The cards of the portfolio are side by side too, and the contact forms inputs are in a col 6-6-12 formation with the 'Name' and 'Email' side by side.

+This [validator](https://validator.w3.org/#validate_by_input) was used to test my HTML and see if there was any errors.
+In my testing I found that I had to change some code such as using alt's for 3 of the images and fixing a broken div.

+This [validator](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to test my CSS and check for erros.
+In the testing I found I made an error with a font weight and a box shadow.

 All links (the Privacy Policy + the Terms of Service) will open in a new tab using 'target="_blank"' for the best user experience.
 All links and navigation tabs have been manually tested to ensure that they are pointing to the correct destination.